This article was gladly contributed by Commander Zero.

 Everything seems good to go.
 Contents of pouches aren’t caked together from moisture or anything else.
 Chalk up another win to the vacuum sealer.

 Add some boiling water and…tastes just fine.
-You can also use it to make delicious MREs at home.

 Without a laboratory I can’t tell what nutritional value (if any) might be, but I can tell you that calorically it’s all there.
 Some canned/dehydrated fruit, powdered orange drink, instant hash browns, powdered scrambled eggs, maybe a freeze-dried pork chop and you’ve got a pretty decent breakfast after the apocalypse.